 It’s basically the same concept though, and with keg tapping at midday complete with free bier while it lasts.
 On top of this you can expect the usual fare of German games, sausage eating competitions, strong man competitions, live German bands, daily schnitzel challenges, dachshund races and a rowdy beer hall feel you could easily mistake it for the real thing.

-When: 16 September - 22 October 2017
+- When: 22 September - 27 October 2018

-Where: 18–28 Market Ln, Melbourne
+- Where: 18–28 Market Ln, Melbourne

-For more information: Hofbrauhaus
+- For more information: Hofbrauhaus

 Hofbrauhaus is one of Munich’s most celebrated beer halls, and thankfully you can experience all the beer, noise and fun without leaving Melbourne.

-Where: 508 Mount Dandenong Tourist Road, Olinda
+- Where: 508 Mount Dandenong Tourist Road, Olinda

-Beer selection: Paulaner, Lowenbrau and a wide selection of German craft beers
+- Beer selection: Paulaner, Lowenbrau and a wide selection of German craft beers

-For more information: Cuckoo Restaurant
+- For more information: Cuckoo Restaurant

 For one of the longest-running Oktoberfest celebrations in Australia, you have to visit Cuckoo.

-7. Bridge Road Brewers
+8. Bridge Road Brewers

-Where: Old Coach House Brewers Lane, 50 Ford Street Beechworth
+- Where: Old Coach House Brewers Lane, 50 Ford Street Beechworth

 - Beer selection: In-house Oktoberfest beer

-For more information: Bridge Road Brewers
+- For more information: Bridge Road Brewers

 Bridge Road Brewers does Oktoberfest the right way.
-Now in its 12th year, it bases its celebration loosely around the original in Munich and includes steins of its own specially brewed Oktoberfest beer (marzen), plenty of good food and a live ohm-pah band.
-Get your tickets early for this one.
+Now in its 13th year, it bases its celebration loosely around the original in Munich and typically includes steins of its own specially brewed Oktoberfest beer (marzen), plenty of good food and a live ohm-pah band.

-8. German Club Tivoli
+9. German Club Tivoli

-When: 7-8 October 2017, from midday
+- When: 5-6 October 2018, from midday

-Where: 291 Dandenong Rd, Windsor
+- Where: 291 Dandenong Rd, Windsor

-Beer selection: A selection of German and world beers
+- Beer selection: A selection of German and world beers

 - For more information: German Club Tivoli

 This classy and authentic restaurant is for those looking for a quieter and more family oriented celebration.